Landscape view not supported, please use protrait view!

-Hello!
-I’m originally from Portland, Oregon, USA, and got my film production and political science degrees at Chapman University in southern California in 2014.
-After studying abroad with Semester at Sea and graduating from university, I produced a few social issue documentaries in the US and abroad.
-I dabbled in a few media-related jobs in state government and health care and I taught music at a couple of high schools.
+I’m originally from Portland, Oregon, USA, and earned my degrees in film production and political science from Chapman University in southern California in 2014.
+After studying abroad with Semester at Sea and graduating from university, I produced a few documentaries on social issues in the US and abroad.
+I dabbled in a few media-related jobs in state government and health care, and I taught music at a couple of high schools.

-Immediately before joining TGS, I worked in Morocco for two years as a Peace Corps Volunteer.
+Immediately before joining TGS, I served for 2 years in Morocco as a Peace Corps Volunteer.
 I implemented several programs in life skills, music, project design, community analysis, and digital storytelling.
-I’m excited to bring the things I learned in multimedia, youth development, class instruction, and program administration to the cross-cultural environment of TGS.
+I’m excited to have brought the skills I’ve developed in multimedia, youth development, classroom instruction, and program administration to the cross-cultural environment at TGS.
+And I even got a master’s degree in public interest technology while working here!

 I love the moment when a student’s eyes light up in understanding, often accompanied by an exclamatory “oh!”.
 It shows that they have made the necessary connections among sometimes complex and diverse concepts in order to begin developing their own ideas.

 I love being a part of the process.
-To me, this means finding the tasks at which I’m good and the responsibilities in which I can grow and be a resource for staff and students.
-This has so far included developing the digital portfolio part of the TGS program, assisting in the service-learning requirement, facilitating institutional memory maintenance, and much more.
+To me, this means identifying the tasks I’m good at and the responsibilities where I can grow and be a resource to staff and students.
+This has so far included developing the Digital Portfolio component of the TGS program, assisting with Service Learning, maintaining institutional memory, being the Content Manager, facilitating AI policy development, and SO.
+MUCH.
+MORE.

-I strongly believe media and information literacy should be integrated into all subjects in academic environments.
-This is critical in an increasingly globalized world that is itself a product of the technology it creates.
-Because technology will never go away, media and information literacy are key in navigating the world around us.
+I strongly believe media, information, and AI literacy should be integrated into all subjects in academic environments.
+This is critical in an increasingly globalized world, itself a product of the technology it creates.
+Because technology will continue to evolve, media, information, and AI literacy are key to navigating the world around us.

-The advisory program appeals to me most, possibly because it is a relatively new concept for me.
+The advisory program has appealed to me most over the years.
 As advisors, we speak with each of our students at least once per week.
 Our conversations are holistic by design: we touch on intellectual, social, physical, emotional, and mental health.
 By having us as go-to staff members, students engage more with the social and academic community.
-We can keep tabs on individual workloads in conjunction with the other developmental areas of our students’ lives.
+We can keep tabs on individual workloads alongside the other developmental areas of our students’ lives.

 Of all our core values, I feel I most embody 求知欲 Qiú Zhi Yù (thirst for knowledge).
 I’m always asking myself, “Why?
 How?”
 My curiosity is evident most notably in my documentary filmmaking background and in my attempts to understand and appreciate cultural norms, practices, and behaviors.
 I do my best to hold my strong opinions lightly, striving to remain open and attentive to others.